nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 ## Select ServiceDefinition Interaction ##
-This action is performed by the Encounter Management System (EMS) in order to get a `ServiceDefinition` from a selected Clinical Decision Support System (CDSS).
+This action is performed by the Encounter Management System (EMS) in order to get a `ServiceDefinition` from one pre-selected Clinical Decision Support System (CDSS).

 ## Request Headers ##
 The following HTTP request headers are supported for this interaction: